oschwengers/apiad.github.io/_posts/random/2019-01-31-changed-blog.md

 To overcome those problems I tried everything from hosting a local WordPress that I would `rsync` with the online version to using Windows Live Writer... yeah, I know...
 I was different back then.

 Then came the era of static websites, I transitioned through Jekyll, Pelican and finally Hugo and settled there for a while.
 I hosted my own Hugo at a private VPS in Digital Ocean and would automatically `git pull` and regenerate using Github and Caddy.
-However, the major problem was that I was serving from my VSP hence, no `HTTPs` (this was before Let's Encrypt) and a bunch of maintenance problems.
+However, the major problem was that I was serving from my VPS hence, no `HTTPs` (this was before Let's Encrypt) and a bunch of maintenance problems.
 Let's Encrypt came alive around that time, and for a while I rejoiced in having my own domain with `HTTPs` served directly from my own VPS.

 There was something cool about that, I felt like I owned something.
 I was the sole owner of my website, and I could decide exactly how everything was served and delivered...